fpischedda/yaff/README.md

 Example
 -------

-In order to run the example:
+In order to run the simplest example:
 - create your virtual environment and install requirements with: pip install -r requirements.txt
-- cd example
+- install yaff in the virtualenv with: python setup.py install
-- python main.py
+- run: python -m example_bouncing_balls.main

+The other projects included in the repo are usually broken and may require more work to run, for example pyweek20 requires more effort to run it.

 License
 -------